HuaiyuZhang/huaiyuzhang.github.io/_posts/2021-01-21-managed-volatility.md

 ---
 layout: post
+title: >
-title: Paper Reading--Learning from a decade of managed volatility
+ [Paper]Learning from a decade of managed volatility
 ---